chunsj/TH/README.md

   2. They may not work at all.

 ## On Memory Hack
-  TLDR; you can safely use Clozure CL and forget memory problem or you want to get speed of SBCL, then you might encounter some memory trashing problem which I cannot yet solve.
-  To avoid work around thrashing of system due to foreign allocated memory - it is freed when referencing CLOS object is garbage collected, but the gc does not know how much external memory is used - I've modified the garbage collector settings for more frequent gc to prevent sbcl filling memory without knowing it actually using external objects.
-Refer mhack.lisp for detailed implementation; especially the limit-memory function.
-  Current hack for foreign memory management is simply make garbage collector do its job more frequently.
+  SBCL and CCL does not know the memory pressure from foreign allocated ones, so I have to count them and check when it exceeds predefined size, the full garbage collection will occur.
+  Current implementation is tested with SBCL only.
+If you have any better idea, than let me know.

 ## TODOS
-  1. Check and update examples to use the with-foreign-memory-limit macro.
-Check performance as well.
-  2. Apply new layer based API, though I don't like it I cannot yet find better alternative.
+  1. Apply new layer based API, though I don't like it I cannot yet find better alternative.
-  3. More application examples, especially other machine learning algorithms than neural network.
+  2. More application examples, especially other machine learning algorithms than neural network.
-  4. Find why using Accelerator.framework makes geev emits floating point overflow error.
+  3. Find why using Accelerator.framework makes geev emits floating point overflow error.